shihabrafio/Sky-Movie/README.md

 ### Deployment

-You can deploy this project using, Netlify:
+You can deploy this project using, Render:

 - I used Render to delpoy the project.
-- For more information, check [Netlify](https://www.render.com/) website.
+- For more information, check [Render](https://www.render.com/) website.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>